Election-Tech-Initiative/electionguard-ui/README.md

 -   [Yarn](https://www.yarnpkg.com) is used as the package manager instead of npm.
 -   [Lerna](https://lerna.js.org) is used to create a monorepo and multiple projects inside of this single github repo.
 This allows for each small project to be built and deployed separately.
 -   [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
 This approach is recommended to simplify the command line experience.
 This is built in for MacOS and Linux.
 For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
 The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).

+### Windows

+This repository works fine in Windows, however it requires linux style line endings for ts and tsx files.
+The `.gitattributes` file should handle this, but if you need to replace all line endings manually, then in WSL:

+-   `sudo apt install dos2unix`
+-   `find packages/*/src -type f -iname '*.ts*' -exec dos2unix -k -s -o {} ';'`

 ## 🚀 Quick Start